Pan Cooked Steak: 5 Simple & Delicious Steps

 Well Done Pan Cooked Steak…

-Congrats—you’re now officially dangerous with a skillet.
-Whether you’re flexing with filet, rollin’ deep with rib eye, or fighting a chuck steak into greatness, just remember: season like a savage, sear like it’s damned, and rest that beauty like it just finished leg day.
+You’re now officially dangerous with a skillet.
+Whether you’re working with a fancy filet or fighting a chuck steak into submission, just remember: season like you mean it, sear like it matters, and rest that beauty like it just finished a workout.

-Now go forth and steak responsibly—unless it’s well done.
+Now go forth and cook steak responsibly …unless you’re planning to cook it well done.
 Then we can’t be friends.